ruusey/JRelay/README.md

 ```

 **6)** Hooking packets, commands and adding your own code to your **JRelay** plugin.

 All plugin related hooking into packets and user commands handled by **JRelay** is done within your plugin's `attach()` method.

-Within the attach method you have the option to bind user commands or have the ingestion of a specified `PacketType` trigger events.
+Within the `attach()` method you have the option to bind user commands or set up Packets to trigger events.
 These two means of proxy data manipulation are available to the plugin creater through the methods

 ```Java